-Divorce has been declining in America – except for older Americans where it has been increasing.
-The number of people over the age of 50 who divorce nearly doubled between 1990 and 2010, according to a recent study.
+Pre-pandemic, divorce had been declining in America – except for older Americans.
+A lot of studies have been conducted on the topic, one stating that the number of people over the age of 50 who divorce nearly doubled between 1990 and 2010.
 Researchers have dubbed divorce for those over the age of 55 as the “gray divorce,” and have started to note its many financial consequences.

 Divorce in retirement age can be daunting for many reasons.
 A huge personal and household change at a time of life transition from working to retirement is a lot for the strongest among us to handle, but if you plan well and prepare your financial life, you will survive a gray divorce.
 The best thing you can do is plan in advance and take control of your independence confidently.